Armenia–Greece relations: History

 Both being ancient civilizations, Armenians and Greeks have co-existed for centuries.
 There are ancient notes by Greek historians suggesting of the roots of Armenians.
 The earliest reference to Armenia was made by the Greek historian Hecataeus of Miletus in 525 BC.
 According to a hypothesis proposed by linguists during the 20th century, the Armenian and Greek languages share a common ancestor.
 This has led to the proposal of a Graeco-Armenian language, post-dating the Proto-Indo-European language.
 Herodotus suggests that the Armenians are descendants of the Phrygians.
 Plato had early noticed the similarities between the Greek and the Phrygian languages.
 In addition Strabo has written that the ancestral homeland of the Armenians or of their ruling class, prior to their immigration in Asia Minor, was a valley in Thessaly, after which they are named.
 A chain of ancient references show the close relation between the two peoples.

 After the destruction of the Seleucid Empire, a Hellenistic Greek successor state of Alexander the Great's short-lived empire, a Hellenistic Armenian state was founded in 190 BC.

+Despite the fact that the Ancient Olympic games were a purely Greek competition, after the 1st century AD many Armenians managed to take part.
+The first Armenian Olympian in the Ancient Olympic Games was Tiridates III.

 The Armenian language is said to be influenced from Ancient Greek, but both languages developed differently over time.

 The Armenian alphabet (created in 405), being written from left to right and not from right to left like other scripts of the Mediterranean Basin or Middle East, has a certain Greek flavour.

 Armenians constituted an integral part of the Empire in its early centuries, with many of the Byzantine Emperors being Armenian and/or having Armenian blood.
-The Macedonian Dynasty is often considered the era in which the Byzantine Empire reached its greatest extent since the Muslim Conquests and the Macedonian Renaissance in letters and arts began.
+The Macedonian dynasty is often considered the era in which the Byzantine Empire reached its greatest extent since the Muslim Conquests and the Macedonian Renaissance in letters and arts began.
 The dynasty was named after its founder, Basil I the Macedonian, who was descended from the theme of Macedonia (the theme was actually located in the region of Thrace, and had no relation with the geographical region of Macedonia).
-The dynasty's founder and many subsequent emperors were of Armenian descent, hence the dynasty is also referred to by some authors as the "Armenian Dynasty".
+The dynasty's founder and many subsequent emperors were of Armenian descent, hence the dynasty is also referred to by some authors as the "Armenian dynasty".